Japan PM Abe seeks personal redemption in upper house election

 The conservative, hawkish Abe imbibed many of his political ideals at the knee of his grandfather Nobusuke Kishi, a wartime cabinet minister who served as prime minister from 1957 to 1960.

-Kishi was forced to resign without achieving his goal of revising the U.S.-drafted constitution due to a furor over a U.S.-Japan Security Treaty that he rammed through parliament.
+Kishi was forced to resign without achieving his goal of revising the U.S.-drafted constitution due to a furore over a U.S.-Japan Security Treaty that he rammed through parliament.

 "Mr. Abe has an internal struggle between his head - the pragmatic realist - and his heart," said Columbia University political science professor Gerry Curtis, adding that Abe's emotions incline him to explain away Japan's wartime actions.